soorenasalari/soorenasalari.github.io/_pages/about.md

 My work primarily focuses on the foundational developments of deep learning and computer vision algorithms, with specific applications in medical image analysis.
 In particular, I am interested in developing innovative algorithms that enhance the interpretability and robustness of AI models for healthcare applications.

+Since April 2026, I have also been working as a Data Scientist II at Pathward, where I develop and evaluate machine learning models, scalable analytical workflows, and data-driven solutions for financial applications.

 ## Contact
 Feel free to reach out via email at soorena [dot] salari374 [at] gmail [dot] com or connect with me on professional networks for research discussions and collaborations.